-- Move process to server side: To reduce processing load of mobile device, we move the processing module for each application from the hand held device to the PDA adaptor on the server side.
-For example, before sending an event message, such as a shared export update, the PDA adaptor performs graphic processing needed for SVG shared export events.
-Because of this preprocessing, the mobile client receives a ready to use image from the PDA adaptor. - Optimize protocol, HHMS: HHMS is byte oriented message protocol between mobile client and the PDA adaptor on desktop.
+- Move process to server side: To reduce process load of mobile device, we move the processing module for each application from the hand held device to the PDA adaptor on the server side.
+For example, before sending an event message, such as a shared export update, the PDA adaptor performs graphic processing needed for SVG or shared export events.
+Because of this processing, the mobile client receives a ready to use image from the PDA adaptor. - Optimize protocol, HHMS: HHMS is byte oriented message protocol between mobile client and the PDA adaptor on desktop.
 Tag bytes in the byte array encode application types, event types, and event message.

 We consider two extensibility requirements.
 The first is a standard interface (API) to the processing module and to the mobile client.
 All information passing between the PDA adaptor and processing modules uses a hashtable object of Java and so additional modules can be easily added.
 For the communication interface to the mobile client, we have a standard Java interface to deliver byte arrays to and from the PDA adaptor.
-Currently, we use various communication methods between mobile devices and the PDA adaptor.
-802.11b wireless LAN [24] is used as an initial communication media but we are also developing support for standard cell phone and PDA data networks.
-Despite some security issues, 802.11b provides high bandwidth.
-For cellular phones and most cellular communication using hand held devices, HTTP is the most popular protocol.
-Because of characteristic pull architecture of the
+We currently use HTTP as protocol between the adaptor and its hand held devices.